feihong/asyncio-tasks-talk/talk.md

 ---
 # Web socket handler as a task

-The web socket response handler is essentially a long-running task, since it runs for as long as the server maintains a web socket connection with the browser.
+The web socket handler is essentially a long-running task, since it runs for as long as the server maintains a web socket connection with the browser.

-In the previous two cases, the task would keep running even if the web page is closed.
-If you don't need this behavior, then putting the task logic inside the web socket response handler is a good choice.
+In the previous two examples, the task could run indefinitely, even if the web page closed.
+If you need a relatively short-lived task that only needs to run while the web page is open, then it might be a good idea to put the logic directly inside the web socket handler.

 ---
 # Demo #4